Python is all the rage in web dev and tech circles right now. But which big companies use Python for web development? Find out in this guide.

 A young Dutch coder called Guido van Rossum created Python back in 1991.
 He wanted to develop a multipurpose programming language that would work across multiple programming paradigms and emphasize code readability.
 Back then, most coding languages were pretty abstract.
 Python allowed developers to express programming concepts using fewer lines of code and in a much more intuitive way.
 This was pretty revolutionary.
 And so, while Python was first intended for writing basic scripts, it soon grew in popularity.
 And in the digital age, it has boomed.

 Python is sometimes referred to as a “batteries included” language thanks to one of its standout features: the Python Package Index (PyPI), which has over pre-existing 70,000 libraries of code.
 For all these reasons and more, Python is now used on projects large and small, across many different disciplines from special effects and data analytics to deep learning and, of course, web development.
+The language is being constantly improved with new releases, with Python 3.8 particularly full of useful features.

 2. How is Python used for web development?